ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     <ctrl-k? for Macs>
     clear

 For each of the 'commands' above, we want you to press the named keys (e.g. hold 'Control' down and press 'l').
-Do this when you see a key name surrounded by angled brackets (less than / greater than symbold).
+Do this when you see a key name surrounded by angled brackets (less than / greater than symbols).
 However, note that later on we'll use a single angled bracket in some commands.

 Once you're really done working on the command line: